How to Become a Surgical Assistant in 5 Steps

 Assist surgical team with sutures, tissues retraction, cauterization and other procedures

-Step 1: Research Career Options and Education Requirements
+Step 1: Research Surgical Assistant Education Requirements

 Step 3: Gain Operating Room Experience

-Step 4: Complete a Surgical Assisting Program
+Step 4: Obtain a Surgical Assistant Degree or Certificate

-Surgical assisting programs can take 1-2 years to complete, and they typically result in a certificate upon completion.
+Surgical assisting programs take 1-2 years to complete, and they typically result in a certificate upon completion.
 Coursework may include microbiology, anesthesia methods, pharmacology and wound closure techniques.
 You'll also receive clinical instruction in surgical assisting.
-Additional requirements may include passing a physical exam, earning cardiopulmonary resuscitation (CPR) certification, obtaining health insurance, getting vaccinated and clearing a drug screening.
+Additional requirements may include passing a physical exam, earning cardiopulmonary resuscitation (CPR) certification, obtaining health insurance, getting vaccinated and passing a drug screening.

 Step 5: Earn Certification

 Certification in surgical assisting is offered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA), the National Surgical Assistant Association (NSAA) and the American Board of Surgical Assistants (ABSA).
 Each of these organizations requires that you periodically renew your certification.
-You may need to earn continuing education credits or take an examination in order to recertify.
+You may need to earn continuing education credits or take an examination to recertify.